GoogleChrome/web.dev/content/path/fast/use-imagemin-to-compress-images/index.md

 may have multiple plugins to pick from.

 The most important thing to consider when choosing a plugin is whether it is "lossy" or "lossless."
-In lossless compression no data is lost.
+In lossless compression, no data is lost.
 Lossy compression reduces file size, but at the expense of possibly reducing image quality.
 If a plugin doesn't mention whether it is "lossy" or "lossless," you can tell by its API: if you can specify the image quality of the output, then it